jazzband/Watson/docs/user-guide/commands.md

 -----|-----
 `-c, --confirm-new-project` | Confirm addition of new project.
 `-b, --confirm-new-tag` | Confirm creation of new tag.
-`--start DATE` | The start date and time for the project frame.
-Format: 'YYYY-MM-DD HH:mm:ss' `--stop DATE` | The stop date and time for the project frame.
-Format: 'YYYY-MM-DD HH:mm:ss' `--help` | Show this message and exit.
+`--start TIME` | The start time for the project frame.
+`--stop TIME` | The stop time for the project frame.
+`--help` | Show this message and exit.

 ## `frames`